gospodinp/torei-rpg/rules.md

 3) Each target makes a [Response].
 4) After all responses are done, discard these dice.

-When narrating your action, remember that pushing forward high numbers would represent powerful actions with good chances for success while low numbers are more bumbling attempts at getting what you want that might open you to counterattack... or counterargument.
+When narrating your [Challenge], remember that pushing forward high numbers would represent powerful actions with excellent chances for success.
+Low numbers are described by more bumbling attempts that might open you to counterattack (or counterargument).

 ## Response